victor-moreno/jamovi-lmR/README.md

 # lmR
-A jamovi module which clones regression analysis and adds a dispersion plot
+A jamovi module which clones Linear Regression analysis and adds a dispersion plot